clargonium/pdsnd_github/README.md

 ### Files used
 bikeshare.py, chicaco.csv, washington.csv, new_york_city,csv (last 3 files not included in repo)

+### Additional Details
+Gender and birth year records are available (except in Washington).

 ### Credits
 resources used:
 - [statology.org](https://www.statology.org) for clarification on how groupby works